Skip to main content

 Author Susan Thielker

-Susan is an editor with David C Cook Global Initiatives.
-She is honored to partner with believers around the world to see children's lives transformed by the light and life of Jesus.
+Susan is honored to partner with believers around the world to see children's lives transformed by the light and life of Jesus.

 More posts by Susan Thielker